kt-korbeld/restartFRESCO/README.md

 # restartFRESCO
 A python script for rerunning cancelled FRESCO energy calculations.

-The script was written on Python 3.9.6 and makes use of numpy 1.23.3, but will likely work with older or newer versions.
+The script was written on Python 3.9.6 and makes use of numpy 1.23.3, but will likely work with older or newer versions of either.
 It assumes the scripts and software required for FRESCO are properly set up and names for input or output have not been modified.
 When running this script on the Peregrine cluster, the easiest way to make sure numpy is installed for python 3 is by loading in the scipy package, which also includes numpy: